hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/organizations.html.md

 ### API Tokens

-Organizations can have a special service account API token that is not associated with a specific user or team.
-See [Service Accounts](./service-accounts.html) for more information.
+Organizations can have a special API token that is not associated with a specific user or team.
+See [API Tokens](./api-tokens.html) for more information.

 ### Authentication